The Atmospheric Advantage: Using Forensic Meteorology to Strengthen Your Legal Strategy

 How much does a forensic meteorologist typically cost?

-Forensic meteorologists generally charge between $150 and $500 per hour, depending on their credentials and experience.
-A basic weather analysis for a straightforward case might cost $2,000-$3,000, while complex reconstructions involving multiple data sources and expert testimony can run $10,000-$25,000.
+Forensic meteorologists generally charge between $200 and $500 per hour, depending on their credentials and experience.
+A basic weather analysis for a straightforward case might cost $2,000-$3,000, while complex reconstructions involving multiple data sources and expert testimony can exceed $25,000.
 Most experts require a retainer before beginning work.

 How quickly should I engage a meteorological expert after an accident?

 Ideally, within 7-14 days.
-Weather data has variable retention periods—some radar archives are preserved for years, while others may be overwritten in weeks.
+While official NEXRAD radar archives are preserved indefinitely at NCEI, supplemental data sources such as private weather networks, traffic camera footage, and dashcam recordings have much shorter retention windows.
 Additionally, weather stations occasionally malfunction, making contemporaneous cross-referencing crucial.
 The sooner your expert begins collecting and preserving data, the more complete your weather evidence will be.

 Can weather conditions absolve a driver entirely of liability?